 Policies and Procedures for Undergraduate Students

-Upon admission to the major, students should consult the UCSD course catalog for their program of study or their undergraduate/graduate advisor if they have questions.
+Upon admission to the major, students should consult the catalog or NanoEngineering website for their program of study or their undergraduate/graduate advisor if they have questions.
 The program plan may be revised in subsequent years, but revisions involving curricular requirements require approval by the Undergraduate/Graduate Affairs Committee.
 Because some course and/or curricular changes may be made every year, it is imperative that students consult with the department’s student affairs advisors on an annual basis.

 Program Alterations/Exceptions to Requirements

 Variations from or exceptions to any program or course requirements are possible only if the Undergraduate Affairs Committee approves a petition before the courses in question are taken.